SCUAIClub/SCUAIClub.github.io/_posts/2018-10-14-challenge-bg.md

 - ### For AI Technology Branch

-    Final ranking for this branch is based on the weighted combination of overall ranking, and participants' presentation performance determined by SCUAI Challenge judge panel.
+    Final ranking for this branch is based on the weighted combination of overall ranking and participants' presentation performance determined by SCUAI Challenge judge panel.

     overall_ranking_score = 20% \* Stage_1_score + 30% \* Stage_2_score + 50% \* Stage_3_score